irish3725/HearthShare/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-HearthShare is a free, locally-hosted code sharing environment meant to allow people to effectively write code together from different locations.

 [I](https://www.linkedin.com/in/alexander-irish/) began  this project because I couldn't find a free online shared text editor that I liked while doing technical interview practice with some friends.